 From the annoying veterans to the excited newbies – we've got them all covered

-The Dubai Rugby Sevens kick off today and as well as some brilliant rugby, it's the place for people watching while getting sozzled.
+The Dubai Rugby Sevens kicked off this morning and as well as some brilliant rugby, it's the place for people watching while getting sozzled.
 Here's the nine types of people to keep your eyes peeled for...

 The ones who go all out with their costumes